Breaking User-Centric Agency: A Tri-Party Framework for Agent-Based Recommendation: Method

 \subsubsection{Greedy Sequential Action Generation}

 In implementation, Eq.~\ref{max_objection} is approximated via greedy list construction performed independently for each incoming user request, while the exposure state $\mathbf{e}^t$ is carried over across recommendation rounds, effectively realizing a one-step approximation of the long-term control objective.
+We note that this myopic approximation does not guarantee globally optimal long-term behavior; however, carrying persistent exposure state across rounds provides implicit temporal coordination that empirically yields strong multi-stakeholder performance (see \S\ref{sec:experiments}).

 Due to the position-dependent nature of $U_{\text{joint}}(u_t,i,k,\mathbf{e}^t)$, the final ranking list is constructed in a top-down manner, where items are greedily selected and fixed from higher-ranked positions to lower-ranked ones.